 - a.
-A minimum cumulative G.P.A. of 2.0 on all attempted SMU work and a minimum 2.0 G.P.A. in the major area of study. - b.
-A maximum of 12 term credit hours with a grade of P at the student's election.
+A minimum cumulative GPA of 2.0 on all attempted SMU work and a minimum 2.0 GPA in the major area of study. - b.
+A maximum of 12 term credit hours at the student's election with a grade of P.

-3. Residency:
+3. Credit Requirements:

 - a.
-A minimum total of 60 term credit hours in residence. - b.
-A maximum of 15 term credit hours of transfer work after matriculation.
+A minimum total of 60 term credit hours through enrollment at SMU. - b.
+A maximum of 30 term credit hours of transfer work after matriculation.

-A degree from Meadows School of the Arts is awarded by the faculty only in recognition of developed abilities, demonstrated knowledge of the student's particular field of study, and the capacity to express an understanding of the art medium.
+A degree from Meadows School of the Arts is awarded by the faculty only in recognition of developed abilities, demonstrated knowledge of the student's particular field of study and the capacity to express an understanding of the art medium.
 Merely passing all courses is not necessarily sufficient.